 Egypt's new foreign minister, Nabil Fahmy, said Saturday that the interim government has no intention of waging what he called a holy war against Syria, but that Egypt supports changes there.
 He stressed that while the relationship will be re-examined, it does not necessarily mean closer ties will result.

 "There will be a change, everything will be re-evaluated.
-I don't mean whether the relationship between the two countries will return to normal or not, but what I can say frankly to you is that there is no intention of jihad in Syria," he said.
+I don't mean whether the relationship between the two countries will return to normal or not, but what I can say frankly to you is that there is no intention of jihad in Syria."

 Last month Egypt closed its embassy in Damascus and shut down the Syrian mission in Cairo citing the bloodshed during more than two years of the civil war.
 During his year in power, President Morsi called on Syrian President Bashir al-Assad to step down and urged the international community to impose a no-fly zone over Syria.
 His ruling Muslim Brotherhood movement last month joined a call by some Sunni clerics for a jihad against the Syrian government and its Shi'ite allies.